 Cannabis is a psychoactive drug from the cannabis plant that is illegal in many places around the world.
 It is sometimes referred to as marijuana, weed, grass, ganja, dagga or green.
 Medical cannabis is sometimes used to treat pain, nausea, muscle spasms, anxiety, multiple sclerosis, insomnia and epilepsy.

 Canada recently became the second country in the world to fully legalise recreational marijuana (that's cannabis that is not being consumed for medical purposes).
 The first country to fully legalise recreational cannabis was South Africa in 2017.
 Although very few other nations have fully legalised cannabis, it is decriminalised for personal use in countries such as Switzerland, Uruguay, Ecuador, Colombia, Mexico, Belize, Spain, Portugal and the Netherlands.
-In the United States, the legality of cannabis will depend on individual state law.
+In the United States, the legality of cannabis will depend on individual state laws.
 Please see below for a map detailing the legality of cannabis according to state in the USA.
-In the states marked in dark green, cannabis is legal for recreational purposes.
-The states marked in bright-green show where cannabis is legal for medical purposes
+In the states marked in dark green, cannabis is legal for recreational purposes; the states in blue are where marijuana is legal for medical use.

 Although the sale of recreational marijuana is allowed in certain US states (see above), cannabis is still an illegal drug according to federal law (the law that governs the country as a whole).
 This means that flying with marijuana is illegal, even between legalised states.
 Therefore, if cannabis is found on a passenger at airport security, even if the drug is legal in that state, the airport may be required to contact local law enforcement.
 The law enforcement officer will then verify if the cannabis is within the state-legal amount and then decide whether to take the case any further.